vemonet/rdflib-endpoint/README.md

 [![Run tests](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/run-tests.yml) [![Publish to PyPI](https://github.com/vemonet/rdflib-endpoint/actions/workflows/publish-package.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/publish-package.yml) [![CodeQL](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/vemonet/rdflib-endpoint/actions/workflows/codeql-analysis.yml) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=vemonet_rdflib-endpoint&metric=coverage)](https://sonarcloud.io/dashboard?id=vemonet_rdflib-endpoint)

-`rdflib-endpoint` is a SPARQL endpoint based on RDFLib to easily serve RDF files, machine learning models, or any other logic implemented in Python via **custom SPARQL functions**.
+`rdflib-endpoint` is a SPARQL endpoint based on RDFLib to **easily serve RDF files locally**, machine learning models, or any other logic implemented in Python via **custom SPARQL functions**.

 It aims to enable python developers to easily deploy functions that can be queried in a federated fashion using SPARQL.
 For example: using a python function to resolve labels for specific identifiers, or run a classifier given entities retrieved using a `SERVICE` query to another SPARQL endpoint.

 > Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.

-## 🧑‍🏫 How it works
+## ℹ️ How it works

+`rdflib-endpoint` can be used directly from the terminal to quickly serve a RDF file as a SPARQL endpoint.

-The user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started using `uvicorn`.
+Or to define custom SPARQL functions: the user defines and registers custom SPARQL functions using Python, and/or populate the RDFLib Graph, then the endpoint is started using `uvicorn`.

 The deployed SPARQL endpoint can be used as a `SERVICE` in a federated SPARQL query from regular triplestores SPARQL endpoints.
 Tested on OpenLink Virtuoso (Jena based) and Ontotext GraphDB (rdf4j based).
 The endpoint is CORS enabled by default.

-`rdflib-endpoint` can also be used directly from the terminal to quickly serve a RDF file as a SPARQL endpoint.

 Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
 Tested for Python 3.7, 3.8 and 3.9